Vote for the Bill Knight Automotive high school football player of the week for Week 5

 Luke Black, Jay

-Junior fullback carried the ball 19 times for 237 yards and two touchdowns in Jay’s 66-27 win over Inola.
+Junior fullback carried the ball 19 times for 237 yards and two touchdowns in Jay’s .
 Black also converted three two-point conversions in the win.